English 1, Advanced English 1, and English 9 (all

 Daniel Green (B.A.
 English, Spring Hill College; Masters in Educational Leadership, Lamar University) has been at St. Thomas since 2002.
 His teaching assignments include English IV, Speech, Theater I and Theater II.
 He also serves as the Drama director.

 Claudia Mundell (B.A.
 English, St. Mary’s University; M.A.
 English, California State University; Principal Certification, University of St. Thomas) joined the faculty in 2014.
-Her teaching assignments include English II and Advanced English III.
+Her teaching assignments include English I and English III.

 Will Nash (B.A.
 English, Texas A&M University, M.A.
 English, National University) started teaching at St. Thomas in 2005.
-His teaching assignments include Advanced English II and English IV.
+His teaching assignments include Advanced English II and English II.

 Andrew Quittenton (B.A.
 English and Theology, B. Ed.
 University of Toronto; M.R.E., Theology, University of Toronto) is a Theology and English teacher at St. Thomas and also coaches freshman football.
 He is a graduate of St. Michael’s College School, our Basilian brother school.